 Rental Rehabilitation Program (RRP).
 The RRP will serve owners of affordable rental housing to both fund improvements, such as, energy-efficiency upgrades and installations, climate adaptation and resiliency improvements, heating, ventilation, and air conditioning (HVAC) replacement or installation, roof replacement, health and safety code corrections, accessibility modifications, and ADA upgrades.
 Loan terms for homeowners vary according to household income and the improvements and repairs that are needed.
 Loan terms for qualifying rental property owners include zero-interest loans for making improvements to their rental properties occupied by eligible tenants.
-Though outreach will occur countywide, additional outreach for this program will be targeted in Country Club, Lincoln Village, Garden Acres, and Kennedy.
+Though outreach will occur countywide, additional outreach for this program will be targeted in August, Country Club, Lincoln Village, Garden Acres, and-Kennedy, and the unincorporated area north of the City of Tracy.